ben-grande/qusal/salt/dev/README.md

   without direct network connection, you can open port to the desired SSH or HTTP server.

-As the qube has no netvm, configure the `qusal.ConnectTCP` service to allow for it to communicate with a remote repository for example.
+As the `dev` qube has no netvm, configure the Qrexec policy to allow or ask calls to the `qusal.ConnectTCP` RPC service, so the qube can communicate with a remote repository for example.